pandas-dev/pandas/doc/source/user_guide/io.rst

      encountering a bad line instead. on_bad_lines : {{None, 'error', 'warn', 'skip'}}, default ``None`` Specifies what to do upon encountering a bad line (a line with too many fields).
+    Allowed values are :

-    The default value of None will defer to ``error_bad_lines`` and ``warn_bad_lines``.
+        - ``None``, default option, defers to ``error_bad_lines`` and ``warn_bad_lines``.

-    Specifying 'error' will cause an exception to be raised.
-Otherwise, the "bad lines" will be dropped from the DataFrame, with a warning raised if 'warn' is specified.
+          Note: This option is only present for backwards-compatibility reasons and will be removed after the removal of ``error_bad_lines`` and ``warn_bad_lines``.
+          Please do not specify it explicitly.

+        - 'error', raise an Exception when a bad line is encountered.
+        - 'warn', raise a warning when a bad line is encountered and skip that line.
+        - 'skip', skip bad lines without raising or warning when they are encountered.

     This parameter takes precedence over parameters ``error_bad_lines`` and ``warn_bad_lines`` if specified.